multigcs/linuxcnc-mpg/README.md

 - [x] controling LED's and axis switching from python
 - [x] transmitting only the diff of the encoder's
 - [ ] interception of connection problems
+- [ ] adding LIPO with wireless and USB charger
 - [ ] full hal examples